Patrik Trhac

-Patrik Trhac (born 31 October 1998) is an American tennis player.

-He has a career-high ATP doubles ranking of world No. 82 achieved on 21 October 2024.
+Patrik Trhac (Note: Trháč) (born October 31, 1998) is an American tennis player.
+He has a career-high ATP doubles ranking of world No. 60 achieved on September 14, 2026.

 College career

 Trhac played college tennis at Idaho State before transferring to Utah.

 Professional career

-2023
+2023: Pro beginnings, First Challenger title

 Trhac reached his first ITF-level final at the 2023 M15 San Diego, partnering Isaiah Strode.
 However, the pair lost to Daniel de Jonge and Andrew Rogers.
 With fellow American Ryan Seggerman, the duo won eight consecutive ITF doubles titles between July and October 2023.

 The pair won their first ATP Challenger doubles title at the 2023 City of Playford Tennis International, and then won the 2023 NSW Open title the following week.

-2024
+2024: First ATP final, top 100 in doubles

 In January 2024, following back-to-back Challenger titles at the Southern California Open I and II, Trhac and Seggerman received a wildcard for the Masters 1000 at Indian Wells, making their ATP debut.
 The pair defeated sixth-seeded Máximo González and Andrés Molteni in the first round.
-In the round of 16, they lost 4–6, 6–7(8) to eventual champions Wesley Koolhof and Nikola Mektić.
+In the round of 16, they lost to eventual champions Wesley Koolhof and Nikola Mektić.

-After 13 straight victories in ITF circuit and ATP Challenger Tour finals, the pair lost their first final at the Upper Austria Open.
+After 13 straight victories in ITF circuit and ATP Challenger Tour finals, the pair lost their first final at the 2024 Upper Austria Open.

 They received entry into the 2024 Libéma Open, their second ATP-level event.
-As a result, Trhac reached the top 100 in doubles on 24 June 2024.
+As a result, Trhac reached the top 100 in doubles on June 24, 2024.

 With Seggerman, the duo won the Cranbrook Tennis Classic, their seventh Challenger-level title.
-As a result, Trhac rose to a new career-high doubles ranking of world No. 89 on 15 July 2024.
+As a result, Trhac rose to a new career-high doubles ranking of world No. 89 on July 15, 2024.

-Trhac and Seggerman received a wildcard to the US Open, making their Grand Slam debut.
-They lost in the first round to Yuki Bhambri and Albano Olivetti.
+Trhac and Seggerman received a wildcard to the US Open, making their Grand Slam tournament debut, but lost in the first round to Yuki Bhambri and Albano Olivetti.